mathematic-inc/vscode-latex/README.md

 Start with a [Discussion](../../discussions/new), not a pull request.
 A Mathematic maintainer will review the proposal.
 If we decide to implement it, a maintainer or one of our AI agents will open the pull request.
-Outside pull requests close automatically, except those from approved maintenance bots.
+GitHub restricts pull request creation to Mathematic maintainers, repository collaborators with write, maintain, or admin access, and authorized maintenance agents.

 See [CONTRIBUTING.md](CONTRIBUTING.md) for the full policy.